-The increase in applications places incredible demands on Berkeley's admission professionals and increases the selectivity.
-The Office of Undergraduate Admission (OUA) continues to seek increased efficiencies while still giving each applicant the full consideration they deserve; this remains a challenge, as the increased workload has not been met with additional staffing or resources.
+The consistently large volume of applications places incredible demands on UC Berkeley's admission professionals and keeps admission rates low.
+OUA continues to seek increased efficiencies while still giving each applicant the full consideration they deserve; this remains a challenge, as the increased workload has not been met with additional staffing or resources.
 The ongoing need to sufficiently understand the school and neighborhood environment an applicant comes from, along with the use of specialized staff to review international applications, can be challenging, especially when curricula do not readily align with UC's minimum requirements for admission given differing educational systems from around the world.